artificialcrafts/github-runner/README.md

 ## Managing updates

 - To update the runner version, change `RUNNER_VERSION` in `docker/Dockerfile` and rebuild.
-- Keep the host patched and monitor `docker compose -f docker/docker-compose.yml logs` for any registration failures.
+- Keep the host patched and monitor `./scripts/runner.sh logs` for any registration failures.
 - Use multiple runner instances (with different `RUNNER_NAME` and `RUNNER_LABELS`) if you need parallel deployments per environment.